red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 rook-ceph-osd-5-7b4f4c6785-kgwb4                                  1/1     Running     0          46m
 ~~~

-In the example above, the first `DeviceSet` deployed OSDs 0 through 2 while the
+In the example above, the first `storageDeviceSets` correspond to OSDs 0 through 2 while the
-second `DeviceSet` deployed OSDs 3 through 5.
-Need be you can verify which `DeviceSet`
+second `storageDeviceSets` correspond to OSDs 3 through 5.
+Need be you can verify which `storageDeviceSets`
 is being used by each OSD using the following command.

 ~~~